 As we discussed earlier if the air filter is dirty it can quickly cause the evaporator coil to freeze.
 It’s advisable that you regularly clean the filter so ensure there is no dirty air.

 Adhering to a regular maintenance schedule can make your air con last it full life expectancy, while also reducing the chance that it will drip water.
 If you check the refrigerant levels and they appear quite low, then that might be a indicator of a refrigerant leak.

 It may in fact be time to upgrade to a more modern air con unit.
 Older units are much more likely to leak water.
 Buying a new air con can also save you money in repairs down the line.

 One of the most common reasons for water leaks, Insulation is one of the most important components to an air conditioning system.
 If you aren’t sure if there is enough insulation, you can contact an air condition expert to come and have a look for you.

 When your air conditioner drips a decent amount of water, it is best to resolve the problem sooner rather than later.
 What can initially be a rather innocuous annoyance can soon lead to an expensive repair.
-If your air con is dripping water, Enercell provides full air con repairs as well as brand new air conditioning installations.
+If your air con is dripping water, Enercell provides full air conditioning repair Sydney as well as brand new air conditioning installations.
 We also offer servicing and maintenance, to ensure that your air conditioning setup will continue to keep you cool through those hot Australian months.
 If you would like a consultation with one of our air conditioning experts, simply contact us online or give us a call today at 1800 849 018.
 We look forward to hearing from you!